A row of bicycles is parked in a bike rack against a brick wall covered in green ivy.

 Keep to your lane.
 Do not cycle on the pavement, unless it is a cycle path.

 Stay sober.
 Do not cycle on the road if you are drunk.
-You could be subject to a £1000 fine.

 Light up.
 You must have lights on your bicycle when cycling at night and in low visibility conditions.
-Fortunately WCSA and the College have partnered to provide inexpensive cycling lights to students (see below).

 Stay aware.
-Be aware of your surroundings, watch the road for uneven surfaces, pot holes and other hazards.
+Be aware of your surroundings, watch the road for uneven surfaces, pot holes, and other hazards.

 Share the road.
 Look out — and listen — for other traffic, particularly buses and large vehicles.
 Look out for tourists and other pedestrians walking into the road without looking.